Hygraph has two system content stages,

 DRAFT allows people to add and edit content without affecting published content.
-When the content is ready to be pushed live, it is added to the
+When the content is ready to be pushed live, it is promoted to the

-Content staging allows users to compare versions of content in different stages.
+One of the benefits of content staging is that it allows users to compare versions of content in different stages.
 When editors want to quickly revert changes to the

 DRAFT stage from the

-PUBLISHED stage, content editors can compare the two content stages and choose which fields to revert to the
+PUBLISHED stage, they can compare the two content stages and choose which fields to revert to the

-PUBLISHED.
-It saves content teams time and energy by ensuring teams must not do double the work when trying to rollback changes.
+It saves content teams time and energy by ensuring they won't need to do double the work when trying to roll back changes.